anirajk/anirajk.github.io/index.md

 [Publications](#publications) -
 [Resume](#cv)

+I returned to the Monitoring Infrastructure team at Linkedin as a full time employee as of June 2017.

 *I defended my thesis on February 23rd, 2017.
 The [thesis](https://github.com/anirajk/masters-thesis) and [code](https://github.com/anirajk/ibv-bench/tree/ddio) are publicly available on github.*

-I am a Master's student at the School Of Computing, University Of Utah.
+I was a Master's student at the School Of Computing, University Of Utah.
 My research interests are in data center storage and Distributed Systems and how modern NICs impact performance of scalable In-Memory Stores.
 I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA.
 I interned with Linkedin in the summer of 2016 in their Mountain View Campus.
 I was working for the Monitoring Infrastructure team developing auto remediation solutions for their stack.
 I developed an out of band monitoring solution in python and some state driven automation using saltstack.